Nightjar LogoSign in

 Every product catalog needs two types of images: listing photos (clean backgrounds, standardized framing) and lifestyle content (editorial scenes, campaign imagery).
 Most AI tools handle one poorly and ignore the other entirely.
 Nightjar built separate systems for each.

 The technical output matches what platforms expect.
-Images generate at 2048x2048 pixels, exceeding Amazon's 1600px recommendation for zoom and Shopify's 800px minimum.
-Compositions produce pure white backgrounds at RGB 255,255,255, meeting Amazon's main image requirements without manual checking.
+Generations support 1K, 2K, and 4K resolution targets, comfortably exceeding Amazon's 1600px recommendation for zoom and Shopify's 800px minimum.
+Solid-color backgrounds (including pure white at RGB 255,255,255) are a separate ingredient, so listing images meet marketplace main-image requirements without manual checking.

 Photography Styles: Lifestyle Content with a Locked Aesthetic

-Photography Styles solve the lifestyle content problem.
+Photography Styles also solve the lifestyle content problem.
 Instead of describing your brand's look in a text prompt (which produces a different interpretation every time), you upload 3-5 reference images.
-Nightjar extracts the camera settings, lighting direction, shadow hardness, color grading, and mood from those references and creates a reusable style.
+Nightjar extracts the camera language, lighting direction, shadow hardness, color grading, and mood from those references and saves a reusable Style.
+Nightjar ships with 150+ curated Photography Styles for teams that prefer to start from a tested look.

 Lifestyle photos increase conversion rates by 15-30% over white-background packshots alone.
 But only when the imagery looks like it belongs together.
 Inconsistent lifestyle content can actually hurt more than no lifestyle content at all.